zaidissa/MetaRon/README.md

 	* antiSMASH: antibiotics & Secondary Metabolite Analysis Shell (Optional: required for downstream analysis only.)
 	* BOWTIE (Optional: only required for downstream analysis)

-If you already have Anaconda environment setup, you can quickly install the prerequisites using the following conda commands:
+If you already have Anaconda environment setup, you can quickly install the prerequisites using any one command from each section:
 1. IDBA

 	conda install -c bioconda idba

-	or

 	conda install -c bioconda/label/cf201901 idba